whitemerry/phpkin/README.md

     '80' // Current application port (default 80)
 );
 ```
-Next, define storage for traces - currently two types are supported - SimpleHttpLogger and FileLogger,
-SimpleHttpLogger automatically sends trace data to Zipkin's service,
+Next, define storage for traces - currently two types are supported - SimpleHttpLogger witch automatically sends trace data to Zipkin's service and
-FileLogger (you can read more about this logger below) sends trace data to file, then you need to write curl for uploading this data to Zipkin's
+FileLogger (you can read more about this below):
-(of course you can implement own using our interface):
 ```php
 $logger = new SimpleHttpLogger([
     'host' => 'http://192.168.33.11:9411' // Zipkin's API host with schema (http://) and without trailing slash ]);
 ```
 ***Now you can initialize Tracer!***
-Remember, more parameters with descriptions you will find in ***PHPDocs***!
-For example, if you are front-end application you can use PercentageSampler, tool for toggling tracing logs (You don't need to log everyting).

 For front-end applications (Source for TraceId, SpanId and Sampled for other microservices):
 ```php